bigkahuna443/SkinModHelper/docs/guide/README.md

 ```

 You can write multiple skin info to your ConfigFile,
-this just need repeats everything about "Write your Skin's information to the ConfigFile"
+this just need repeats everything about "ConfigInfo"

 Special Jump of ConfigFiles